weikanggong/BigFLICA/README.md

 3. output_dir: the absolute directory to store all BigFLICA results
 4. migp_dim: Number of components to extract in MIGP step (migp_dim > nlat).
 5. dicl_dim: Number of components to extract in the Dictionary learning step
+6. ncore: Number of CPUs to perform dictionary learning on each modality.

 ## Outputs
 In the specified output directory,